ahawker/personal-site/_posts/writings/2020-02-12-snowplow-fargate-permissions.md

 }
 ```

+**Note:**  This example does **not** include a stream for PII data.
+If you want that, you'll need to include it in the 3rd statement where write permissions to Kinesis data streams are defined.

 ### S3 Loader

-[^s3-loader-docs]

 Loaders in Snowplow are third in the data funnel and similar to enrichers.
 Raw data is consumed from AWS Kinesis data streams and written to a valid data sink, in this case, S3.
 If records can not be written to the sink, they're written to a "bad" stream.
+I highly recommend checking out the official [technical docs](https://github.com/snowplow/snowplow/wiki/snowplow-s3-loader-setup) for more details.

-Similar to the enricher, AWS Kinesis Client library (KCL), is also used.
+Similar to the enricher, the AWS Kinesis Client library (KCL) is also used, so we will need to include permissions for the DynamoDB state table and Cloudwatch permissions as well.

-[^s3-loader-docs]: {-}
-  Check out the official [technical docs](https://github.com/snowplow/snowplow/wiki/snowplow-s3-loader-setup) for more details about the s3 loader.

-[^state-table-docs]

-KCL uses an AWS DynamoDB table to manage state of the consumer (leases, checkpoints, etc).
-This means that our Snowplow loader also requires all permissions necessary to manage this state table.

 ```json
 {